 How is the Modifier Used?

 A modifier is a billing code that is applied as a condition on your regular billing.
-For this modifier, it is applied when a service is provided “in whole or in part” by an OTA/PTA.
+This modifier is applied when a service is provided “in whole or in part” by an OTA/PTA.
 CMS defines in whole or in part as 10% of the billed service.
 However, they have clarified that it is 10% of the billed unit versus the entire therapy service for that day.
 Of note, the de minimis rule (10%) applies to timed and untimed codes.

-CMS defines the CQ and CO modifiers as the below:
+CMS defines the CQ and CO modifiers as below:

 - CQ Modifier: Outpatient physical therapy services furnished in whole or in part by a physical therapy assistant (PTA)